0dayfall/generationk/README.md

 # ToDo

 1. To set entry and exit conditions independently to be able to combine many different ones
-2. To be able to try which parameters are the best ones for an indicator
+2. To be able to try which parameters are the best ones for an indicator (simplified branch)
-3.
+3. Use a genetic algo to scan the search space for most profitable parameters
+4. Optimize for other functions than profit, drawdown, volatility
+5. Make a WS API, deploy as lambda functions
+6. Once a bit stable create a test parc

 # generationk
 The inspiration for this project took place after using a few other backtesting frameworks in Python.